mobizt/Firebase-ESP-Client/src/README.md

 param **`serverKey`** Server key found on Console: Project settings > Cloud Messaging

-@note This server key required for sending message via legacy HTTP API.
+note: This server key required for sending message via legacy HTTP API.

 The API key created in the Google Cloud console, cannot be used for authorizing FCM requests.